Medicinal Plant Lexicon

 The quality of the following drugs or drug preparations is specified in the European Pharmacopoeia (Ph.
 Eur.):

-• Peppermint leaves dried extract (Menthae piperitae folii extractum siccum)
+• Peppermint leaf dried extract (Menthae piperitae folii extractum siccum)

 • Peppermint oil (Menthae piperitae aetheroleum)